This page is for ALL services, so scroll to find the service you booked or received.

 Day 5-10: Textural changes can persist, and marks may still be visible.
 Expect the body to heal 60% slower than the face.

-HydraFacial Post-Care Instructions:
+HydraFacial Post-Treatment Instructions:

 AFTER your chemical peel;